When relationships and families are breaking down

 If other issues arise in relation to other aspects of a child’s upbringing, an application to court can be made in the absence of the parents being able to reach their own agreement.

-In all circumstances, the court will aim to make s which are in the best interests of the children.
+In all circumstances, the court will aim to makes orders which are in the best interests of the children.

 It is important for any British national living abroad or foreign national living in England or Wales who is considering divorce or dissolution proceedings, to consider carefully the country in which the proceedings will take place.